Shipping Containers Reintroduce Bison to Banff National Park

 - Remodeling will have a strong year, especially in the luxury market

 The economy is picking up again, so are renovations.
 Data has shown that more people are willing to invest more money in their homes.
 Home improvement spending has doubled since 2012, increasing the opportunity for contractors to take advantage of this trend.
 Renovations are happening everywhere, sports stadiums, hotels, schools, hospitals, and residential homes.
-Container Alliance can provide on-site storage and offices while renovations are happening.
+Container Alliance can provide on-site storage and offices while shipping container construction and/or renovations are happening.
 We have an array of sizes and a variety of modifications available, including enhanced security, shelving, custom paint, and electrical packages.
 Shipping containers will keep your items safe while renovations are happening.

 Now that everyone is full from all the turkey, stuffing, mash potatoes, and pumpkin pie, it is time to start planning your Black Friday extravaganza.
 With the holidays just around the corner, consumers are looking for all the best deals on Black Friday, it is the biggest sale day of the year.
 Having shipping containers can help your business grow, stay organized, and create a great branding opportunity.
 Here are four ways shipping containers can benefit your business: